 Study Abroad Program Overview

-UCEAP's Community and Family Health program provides the perfect setting for students who want to understand the impact that social and cultural factors have on medically underserved populations, as well as the ways in which the same factors shape community responses to illness and the underlying causes of poor health.
+UCEAP's Family and Community Health program provides the perfect setting for students who want to understand the impact that social and cultural factors have on medically underserved populations, as well as the ways in which the same factors shape community responses to illness and the underlying causes of poor health.

 If you are looking to gain first-hand experience with the health of disadvantaged international populations or have a more focused interest in the language and cultural perspectives on health issues in Mexico, then this is the program for you!!